 In this section, we discuss our method for grounded text-to-image generation.
-Our approach includes two main phases: 1) text-to-layout prediction and 2) grounded text-to-image.
-In both phases, we use pretrained models \textbf{without any extra training}.
-We exploit the spatial understanding ability in the latest large language models (LLMs) to produce visual representations like bounding boxes to obtain the layout given a text prompt. \footnote{Other spatial representations, segmentation maps, edges, vector graphics, and ASCII art, can also be extracted.
-We focus on using bounding boxes as the spatial layout in this work.} Given the generated layout, we propose novel attention-refocusing losses to guide the pre-trained text-to-image models.
-We first present the background in \Sref{sec:method_prelim}.
-We then derive our proposed loss aiming to improve the alignment with respect to the layouts in \Sref{sec:method_txt2img} In \Sref{sec:method_layout}, we describe how we prompt LLMs to generate layouts.
+Our approach includes two main phases, as shown in~\Fref{fig:overview}: 1) text-to-layout and 2) grounded text-to-image.
+In both phases, we use off-the-shelf pretrained models \emph{without any extra training}.
+We exploit the spatial understanding ability in the latest large language models (LLMs) to produce visual representations such as bounding boxes as the layout given a text prompt.

-\subsection{Preliminaries:}
+\subsection{Preliminaries}

-\myparagraph{Text-to-image diffusion models.} We use the Diffusion model~\cite{rombach2022high,song2021denoising,ho2020denoising} as the image generation model in this paper.
-The key to text-to-image model diffusion is the iterative denoising process.
-A UNet model is trained to progressively denoise the random Gaussian noise by computing the score $\epsilon_t = U(x_{t}; c)$, where $t$ is the time step and $c$ is the embedding for conditional information.
+\myparagraph{Text-to-image diffusion models.} The key to the text-to-image diffusion model is the iterative denoising process.
+A UNet model is trained to progressively denoise the random Gaussian noise by computing the score $\mathbf{\epsilon}_t = U(\mathbf{x}_{t}; \mathbf{c})$, where $t$ is the time step and $\mathbf{c}$ is the embedding for conditional information.
 Next, we briefly describe the two types of attention layers used in our method.